InfamousMusicify/Kit/README.md

+A Minecraft Datapack which Gives new players a kit of items.

      This Datapack gives new players a kit of items.
      When a new player joins the Server, they get a Kit.